abigailhaddad/slides/quarto_with_python.md

     2. DataFrames.
 I want my tables to update.
     3. Graphs/figures.
 I want to be able to embed my updated matplotlib or Plotly figures.
 2. I want to be able to generate documents in Word, PDF, or HTML.
+3. I don't want any code blocks to show in the documents.

 ### Some Things Came Up When I Was Getting Started (Or Are Still Coming Up)